harshithjain/react-aws/README.md

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

 To learn React, check out the [React documentation](https://reactjs.org/).

-### AWS DynamoDB

-<b>components/scripts</b>

-Contains information about DynamoDB table name and Values.
-To execute a script run from terminal "scripts % node {filename}" This will create/Insert data into Dynamodb table.

-<b>API Endpoints:</b> "https://bqgn8o5c4d.execute-api.us-east-1.amazonaws.com/Development/" is deployed in EAB Developer AWS console.

-Routes:
-<li>/accessibility</li>
-<li>/services</li>
-<li>/menu</li>
-<li>/images</li>

-We created 4 different lambda functions which gets the data from DynamoDB.
-This Lambda is inturn added as Integration to API Gateway
-The same API gateway is used to host 4 different HTTP api for Services, accessibility, images, menu by adding more routes to it

 ### Analyzing the Bundle Size